Charles Broadwick: Promotion of parachuting

 In 1920, Charles Broadwick suffered a tragedy when his wife Ethel Knutsen, a young aspiring actor, was testing one of Broadwick's new parachutes.
 The suspension lines of the parachute tangled and Knutsen fell 2,000 feet.
 She succumbed to her injuries hours later.

 In the late 1920s Broadwick developed, patented, and tested a parachute system for airplanes, "planechutes."
 The intent was that a disabled plane or a plane lost in the fog could safely descend.
 However, the system was never fully successful.
 For instance, in a 1929 test one of the plane's two parachutes became wrapped around the plane instead of deploying.
 The plane dropped rapidly while the pilot was trapped by the parachute.
 The pilot finally escaped, jumped, and deployed his personal parachute.
 He safely reached the ground after narrowly avoiding being struck by the plane that was falling after him.

 As the U.S. Army prepared itself for World War II, staff realized that to effectively drop paratroopers from a low altitude required a parachute that was opened by a static line, which would automatically open the parachute upon exiting the plane.
 At the time, though, the Army did not have a parachute that opened that way.
 All of its standard parachutes used a ripcord that a parachutist had to pull.
 To quickly address the need, the Army turned to the World War I-era Broadwick parachutes it had acquired.
 The Army added a reserve chute and some other modifications to produce its first standard parachute for paratroopers.
-Static line parachutes are still used by paratroops today.
+Static line parachutes are still used by paratroops.

 By 1940, Broadwick had retired.
 He died in 1943.

 In 1964, Tiny Broadwick donated a Broadwick coatpack to the Smithsonian Institution.